 a < (a+\Delta_{1})(a+\Delta_{2})

-\end{equation}a - the multi-label network accuracy,

-$\Delta_{1}$ - the improvement in accuracy of the first stage of the modular network compared to the multi class network accuracy and $\Delta_2$

-- the improvement in accuracy of the second stage compared to the multi class network accuracy.
+\end{equation}a represents the multi-label network accuracy; $\Delta_{1}$ is the improvement in accuracy of the first stage of the modular network compared to the multi-class network; and $\Delta_2$ shows the improvement in accuracy of the second stage compared to the multi-class network.

-Assuming we use as the building block network of the modular networks the same type of object detection network as the multi class network.
-If the multi class network has low accuracy then the multi class network is preferred since the building blocks networks inside the modular network should have a very large accuracy improvement compared to the multi-class network accuracy for the whole modular network to be more accurate than the multi class network.
-For most state of the art object detection networks, their accuracy is high enough to use them as the building block network for the modular network and obtaining a modular network with higher accuracy compared to the selected state of the art object detection network.
-A risk of the modular network is false negatives defections in the network first stage.
-This may reduce accuracy as some images with true object may not be included in the input of the network second stage.
-To deal with this problem we designed a second version of the modular network specified for images sequence where the same object is assumed to appear in more than one image.
-The network architecture of this version denoted as modular network v2 is the same as modular network first version, v1, the difference is that after inference of all the images sequence in the first stage of the modular network.
-The entire images sequence is sent for inference to the networks in the second stage whose fine grained classes match the general classes of the objects detected in the first stage.
-In this way the loss of accuracy due to false negative detection in the first stage is reduced.\\ \\
+Assuming we use the same type of object detection network as the multi class network as the building block network of the modular networks.
+If the multi-class network has low accuracy, then it is preferred since the building blocks networks inside the modular network should have a very large improvement in accuracy compared to the multi-class network.
+Most state-of-the-art object detection networks are accurate enough to use them as the building block network for the modular network allowing a modular network with higher accuracy compared to the selected state-of-the-art object detection network.
+A risk of the modular network is the detection of false negatives in the first stage network.
+This may reduce accuracy, as some images with true objects may be omitted from the input of the second stage network.
+To deal with this problem, we designed a second version of the modular network specifically for the image sequence where one object is assumed to appear in more than one image.
+The network architecture of this version, denoted as Modular Network v.2 is the same as Modular Network v.1, but the difference is that all of the image sequence are sent for inference to the networks.
+In the second stage, the fine-grained classes are matched to the general classes of the objects detected in the first stage.
+In this way, the loss of accuracy due to false negative detection in the first stage is reduced.\\ \\

 \section{Convolutional neural network classification error model.}